Rock climbing in Haute-Savoie: 5 unmissable sporting events of summer 2026

 4. UTMB® Mont-Blanc: the cathedral of world trail running (end of August)

-To help you make the most of the event, two dedicated articles will guide you step by step: UTMB® from the spectator's perspective: follow the race like a privileged guest et Why Lavancher is the best-kept secret of trail runners.
+To fully experience the event, two dedicated articles guide you step by step: The UTMB® from the spectator's perspective: following the race like a privileged guest and Why the Lavancher is the best-kept secret of trail runners.

 5. Trail des Aiguilles Rouges: the local classic (late September)

-Less publicized than its older siblings but just as legendary for those who know the valley, the Red Needles Trail The Chamonix trail running season comes to a close.
-Starting in Argentière, the course follows the ridges of the Aiguilles Rouges, facing Mont Blanc — a panorama considered one of the most beautiful in the Alps.
-Two main formats generally coexist: a long course (≈ 55 km / 4,300 m of elevation gain) and a medium course (≈ 25 km / 1,900 m of elevation gain), with a deliberately preserved racing spirit, in the tradition of "old-school" trail running.
+Less publicized than its more famous counterparts but just as legendary for those familiar with the valley, the Trail des Aiguilles Rouges closes the Chamonix trail running season.
+Starting in Argentière, the course follows the ridges of the Aiguilles Rouges, facing Mont Blanc—a panorama considered one of the most beautiful in the Alps.
+Two main formats generally coexist: a long course (approximately 55 km / 4,300 m of elevation gain) and a medium course (approximately 25 km / 1,900 m of elevation gain), with a deliberately preserved race spirit, in the tradition of "old-school" trail running.

 The start in Argentière is only 4 km from Lavancher: a valuable logistical advantage for the runners and their families.